• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • DWI-FLAIR mismatch

-• MRA helps to identify the site and extent of stenosis or occlusion
+• MRA helps identify the location and extent of stenosis or occlusion

 • pediatric hemorrhagic stroke (intracerebral hemorrhage, ICH) has different causes compared to adults (where hypertensive bleeding prevails)